We believe effective management of human capital is a matter of good governance and a critical component of long-term business success.

 Good human capital management can facilitate economic mobility, close the opportunity gap within the workplace, and level the playing field across an organization.
 Employers that foster a culture of diversity, equity, and inclusion, including robust equal employment opportunity (EEO) policies and programs, benefit from increased worker satisfaction and productivity, an enhanced ability to attract and retain top talent, and reduced employee turnover and associated training costs.
 Moreover, diverse leadership improves decision-making processes and better reflects demographic trends within customer markets.
 In contrast, poor management of human resources exposes companies to reputational and litigation risk.

-- Adopt inclusive EEO policies and practices that explicitly protect employees from discrimination.
-We ask companies to adopt and disclose EEO policies inclusive of sexual orientation and gender identity and expression as public testimony to their commitment to current and prospective lesbian, gay, bisexual, transgender, and queer (LGBTQ) employees.
-While the June 2020 U.S. Supreme Court’s decision affirming Title VII of the Civil Rights Act of 1964 prohibits discrimination based on sexual orientation and gender identity is an important step in providing basic workplace protections for LGBTQ Americans, it does not extend protections to employees outside the U.S.—nor does it automatically ensure inclusive environments where LGBTQ employees can thrive.
+We ask companies to adopt and disclose EEO policies and practices inclusive of sexual orientation and gender identity and expression as public testimony to their commitment to current and prospective lesbian, gay, bisexual, transgender, and queer (LGBTQ+) employees.
+The 2020 U.S. Supreme Court decision affirming that Title VII prohibits discrimination based on sexual orientation and gender identity represented an important step in providing basic workplace protections for LGBTQ+ Americans.
+However, it does not extend protections to employees outside the US, nor does it automatically ensure inclusive environments where LGBTQ employees can thrive.
 Inclusive policies — and practices that translate policies into actions — remain essential for companies to attract and retain employees and customers.